The Italian Republic is a European country consisting of a peninsula delimited by the Alps and surrounded by several islands.

-For centuries divided by politics and geography until its eventual unification in 1861, Italy’s culture has been shaped by a multitude of regional customs and local centres of power and patronage.
+For centuries divided by politics and geography until its eventual unification in 1861, Italy’s culture has been shaped by a multitude of regional customs and local centers of power and patronage.

-Italy had a central role in Western culture for centuries and is still recognised for its cultural traditions and artists.
-During the Middle Ages and the Renaissance, a number of magnificent courts competed for attracting the best architects, artists and scholars, thus producing a great legacy of monuments, paintings, music and literature.
-Despite the political and social isolation of these courts, Italy’s contribution to the cultural and historical heritage of Europe and the world remain immense.
+Italy had a central role in Western culture for centuries and is still recognized for its cultural traditions and artists.
+During the Middle Ages and the Renaissance, a number of magnificent courts competed for attracting the best architects, artists, and scholars, thus producing a great legacy of monuments, paintings, music, and literature.
+Despite the political and social isolation of these courts, Italy’s contribution to the cultural and historical heritage of Europe and the world remains immense.